twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **LocalExtremeCoordinatesDetection** – This corresponds to the **Off-curve extreme coordinates: Local detection** option in the Validation tab.
 (Available in the Settings window)
 * **MaximumRedundantOffCurvePointsDistance** – This corresponds to the **Diagonal redundant points detection: Max. off-curve dist.** spinner in the Validation tab.
 (Available in the Settings window)
 * **MaximumRedundantOnCurvePointsDistance** – This corresponds to the **Diagonal redundant points detection: Max. on-curve dist.** spinner in the Validation tab.
 (Available in the Settings window)
 * **ShowIntersection** – Used with **Show Intersecting** in the Validation toolbar.
 If enabled, intersecting contours are shown for each glyph.
 If disabled, no intersecting contours are shown for each glyph.
-If too complex, the button will appear dimmed.
+If the glyph is too complex, the button will appear dimmed.
 * **ShowWarningPoints** – Used with **Show Warning Points** in the Validation toolbar.
 If enabled, warning points are shown for each glyph.
 If disabled, no warning points are shown for each glyph.
-If too complex, the button will appear dimmed.
+If the glyph is too complex, the button will appear dimmed.
 * **TestContoursWithIncorrectDirection** – Used with **Validation Tests: Contours with incorrect direction** in the Font Validation Wizard and **Correct Contour Directions** in the Validation toolbar.
 * **TestContoursWithOneOrTwoPoints** – Used with **Validation Tests: Contours with one or two points** in the Font Validation Wizard and **Remove Components** in the Validation toolbar.
 * **TestDuplicateComponents** – Used with **Validation Tests: Duplicate components** in the Font Validation Wizard and **Remove Components** in the Validation toolbar.